-This commission should consist of government representatives from the Center for Tobacco Products and the USDA, as well as their counterparts in the seven top tobacco-growing states-Georgia, Kentucky, North Carolina, Pennsylvania, South Carolina, Tennessee, and Virginia.
+Virginia.
 It should also include industry and association representatives from the tobacco grower associations, farm worker labor unions, tobacco leaf suppliers, Farm Bureau, Agribusiness Council, and uniquely impacted state, local, and tribal governments.
-The group should be charged with: (1) conducting a comprehensive study to fully understand the impact a ban on menthol cigarettes will have on the agricultural sector, (2) conducting an economic development study to determine alternative or complimentary crops to tobacco, and (3) suggesting a strategy to mitigate the negative externalities of the Proposed Rule as derived from these studies.
+The group should be charged with: (1) conducting a comprehensive study to fully understand the impact a ban on flavored cigars will have on the agricultural sector, (2) conducting an economic development study to determine alternative or complimentary crops to tobacco, and (3) suggesting a strategy to mitigate the negative externalities of the Proposed Rule as derived from these studies.

 As the mission of the work group requires technical expertise in agriculture, we suggest the USDA leads this effort.
-These studies and recommendations would then be included in the Secretary of Agriculture's input when the FDA restarts the rulemaking process as required by the Tobacco Control Act.104 Ultimately, Universal believes that understanding the full economic impact on the agricultural sector is a necessary prerequisite to advancing the Proposed Rule, and FDA should refrain from issuing a final rule until it has completed this due diligence.
+These studies and recommendations would then be included in the Secretary of Agriculture's input when the FDA restarts the rulemaking process as required by the Tobacco Control Act.
+85 Ultimately, Universal believes that understanding the full economic impact on the agricultural sector is a necessary prerequisite to advancing the Proposed Rule, and FDA should refrain from issuing a final rule until it has completed this due diligence.

 Extension of the Effective Date.
-The effective date in the Proposed Rule allows manufacturers one year after the date of publication to comply with the prohibition of menthol as a characterizing flavor in cigarettes.
-In the Proposed Rule, the FDA also analyzed an alternative to extend the effective date of the product standard from one year to two years, but concluded one year is sufficient.
+The effective date in the Proposed Rule allows manufacturers one year after the date of publication to comply with the prohibition of characterizing flavors in cigars.
+In the Proposed Rule, the FDA requests information regarding the technical achievability of compliance with the standard, including from tobacco growers.
 The Tobacco Control Act typically requires the effective date of a product standard to not take effect before one year after the date of the rule's publication, unless the Secretary determines that an earlier effective date is necessary for the protection of public health.
-However, it also stipulates that a product standard which can only be met by manufacturers requiring substantial changes to the methods of farming the domestically grown tobacco used by the manufacturer must have an effective date of at least two years after date of publication of the final regulation.
 However, it also stipulates that a product standard which can only be met by manufacturers requiring substantial changes to the methods of farming the domestically grown tobacco used by the manufacturer must have an effective date of at least two years after date of publication of the final regulation.

 All tobacco products are made from the specific, propriety recipe of each tobacco product manufacturer.
-These recipes consist of decisions regarding ratios of tobacco types, varieties, stalk positions, country of origin, etc. and are what differentiate between cigarette brands.
-Should adult consumers switch from menthol cigarettes to non-mentholated products, there could be a shift in tobacco leaf demand.
+These recipes consist of decisions regarding ratios of tobacco types, varieties, stalk positions, country of origin, etc. and are what differentiate between cigar brands.
+Should adult consumers switch from flavored cigars to non-flavored products, there could be a shift in tobacco leaf demand.
 Meeting this new demand could require a substantial change to the type and methods of farming of domestically grown tobacco and require the effective date of the Proposed Rule to be at least two years after date of publication of the final regulation.